NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     continue
 </pre>

-<p>How is it that we have specified the behavior of a vending machine in a language designed for drafting contracts?
+How is it that we have specified the behavior of a vending machine in a language designed for drafting contracts?
 Can nickels, dimes, quarters, and operations like dropping coins from one till to another be thought of as rights and obligations?
 I think so.
-They are not <em>legal</em> rights and obligations, to be sure.
+They are not _legal_ rights and obligations, to be sure.
 There is no explicit contract between the vendor and candy machine customers, and if their were it would probably waive liability for violating most of the clauses in our code.
 What this code describes is the logical and typical behavior of a vending machine.
 It also reifies the implicit understanding most customers have when using a vending machine.
-Thus it models a contract-like "meeting of the minds" between the customer and the vendor that is mediated by the machine.</p>
+Thus it models a contract-like "meeting of the minds" between the customer and the vendor that is mediated by the machine.

-<p>Here is a stab at formally describing the hypothetical <a href="/the-idea-of-smart-contracts/">"auto repo auto"</a>.
-The car is controlled by a <a href="/proplets-devices-for-controlling-property/">proplet</a> and the proplet looks to <a href="/secure-property-titles/">property titles</a> to determine ownership authority.
+Here is a stab at formally describing the hypothetical ["auto repo auto"](/the-idea-of-smart-contracts/).
+The car is controlled by a [proplet](/proplets-devices-for-controlling-property/) and the proplet looks to [property titles](/secure-property-titles/) to determine ownership authority.
 The proplet lets only the titled owner enter and drive the car.
 "Holder" is the bank that made the loan and "Counterparty" is the new owner.
 As above we ignore the car dealer; the bank originally owning the car.
 This example highlights the ability of the language to very succinctly describe contracts but also its inability to describe the actual security that will enforce the contract.
 There is of course a lot missing here, including the items missing from the above car loan contract.
-From a smart contracts viewpoint, the biggest thing missing is that there is nothing to motivate the "Holder getTitle(car)" in the last <strong>when</strong>, nor any way specified here to enforce it.
-And of course all connection between ownership and authority to enter, start, and drive the car is here implicit &ndash; the actual proplet behavior in this regard would have to account for safety, emergency use, etc.</p>
+From a smart contracts viewpoint, the biggest thing missing is that there is nothing to motivate the "Holder getTitle(car)" in the last **when**, nor any way specified here to enforce it.
+And of course all connection between ownership and authority to enter, start, and drive the car is here implicit &ndash; the actual proplet behavior in this regard would have to account for safety, emergency use, etc.

-<p>For all that work-up, we've only actually added one clause to our car purchase contract above.
+For all that work-up, we've only actually added one clause to our car purchase contract above.
 The clause forfeits the title and is structured much like the damage clauses we have seen.
-A <strong>breachedPerformance()</strong> event is generated if it is detected (by the Holder, a third party auditor, or the proplet itself) that the Countparty failed to make a payment according to the schedule specified by <strong>loan</strong>.</p>
+A **breachedPerformance()** event is generated if it is detected (by the Holder, a third party auditor, or the proplet itself) that the Countparty failed to make a payment according to the schedule specified by **loan**.

 <pre>
 loan(payment, schedule) =